-UN13,688B (South Gravel Mtn.) is the second peak of a three-summit sequence that also includes a soft-rank summit as well.
+UN13,702 (South Gravel Mtn., previously measured at 13,688) is the second peak of a three-summit sequence that also includes a soft-rank summit as well.
 One-way mileage and elevation gain are measured from the summit of Wood Mountain.
 Round-trip mileage and elevation gain assume completion of the circuit.
 The route description described below is basically that proposed in G&M and followed by us.

 Links to other information, routes & trip reports for this peak that may be helpful.